emtee40/FMHY-wiki/Stream-Site-Grading.md

 🟡= 1 point
 ❌= 0 points

-***
-**Things to note**:
+* Keep in mind that requirements for each criteria, as well as new criteria, will sometimes be added or adjusted if we feel it's needed.
-* We also poll high ranking members for their favorites.
+* We also poll high-ranking members for their favorites.
 These votes don't affect main scores, but they are used for breaking ties.
 Votes are represented by a 🌟.
-* Keep in mind that requirements for each criteria, as well as new criteria, will sometimes be added or adjusted if we feel its needed.
-* Remember to always use throwaway emails when signing up for streaming sites.

 ***
 ## movie-web Instances